Bio – Townsend, Rev. Frank Summer

 • Steinway Concert Grand Piano (1950)

-• Many scholarships through the years to help give student opportunities
+• Many scholarships through the years to help give student opportunities, especially to the Dorothy Lee Scholarchip.

 • Jenkins Hall named in her honor